Atomic nucleus: Composition and shape

 Protons and neutrons are fermions, with different values of the strong isospin quantum number, so two protons and two neutrons can share the same space wave function since they are not identical quantum entities.
 They are sometimes viewed as two different quantum states of the same particle, the nucleon.
 Two fermions, such as two protons, or two neutrons, or a proton + neutron (the deuteron) can exhibit bosonic behavior when they become loosely bound in pairs, which have integer spin.

 In the rare case of a hypernucleus, a third baryon called a hyperon, containing one or more strange quarks and/or other unusual quark(s), can also share the wave function.
 However, this type of nucleus is extremely unstable and not found on Earth except in high-energy physics experiments.

-The neutron has a positively charged core of radius ≈ 0.3 fm surrounded by a compensating negative charge of radius between 0.3 fm and 2 fm.
-The proton has an approximately exponentially decaying positive charge distribution with a mean square radius of about 0.8 fm.

 The shape of the atomic nucleus can be spherical, rugby ball-shaped (prolate deformation), discus-shaped (oblate deformation), triaxial (a combination of oblate and prolate deformation) or pear-shaped.